mxskylar/snippets/README.md

 - [handspeak-search-sign.js](handspeak-search-sign.js)

 ## Crop YouTube Subtitles
-Crops out Youtube subtitles with [this JavaScript snippet](crop-youtube-subtitles.js) and [this webpage](./cropped-subtitles-youtube-viewer.html), which takes the YouTube video ID as input in the `v` parameter.
+Crops out subtitles embedded within a YouTube video using [this JavaScript snippet](crop-youtube-subtitles.js) and [this webpage](./cropped-subtitles-youtube-viewer.html), which takes the YouTube video ID as input in the `v` parameter.